neilm-fourjs/dynMaint/README.md

 This demos also uses the g2_lib and njm_demo_db for the database and library code, so make sure to also check that out.

-On Linux you can use the makefile to build and run using the studio project file.
+You can build using the GeneroStudio project file or on Linux you can use the makefile ( which will use the GeneroStudio project file )

 Command Args: